mozilla/monolith-aggregator/docs/ES.rst

 Note that you don't need to manually specify the indexes yourself, but Elastic Search allows you to read from `_all` or `time_*` indexes at once.
-We hide the index details in our REST API, so the client side only has to care about the REST endpoint like `GET /v1/time`.

 elasticsearch.yml
 :::::::::::::::::